Sehgal-Arjun/Lucid/README.md

 ## 📝 Notes
 - This app is for demo/educational purposes, as we wanted to use our own SQL queries to manage all database tables.
 For production, use Supabase Auth for secure authentication.
-- We still plan to build more features into this application, such as memories ("on this day, last year...").
 - To load our sample data, we have SQL queries in the Supabase SQL Editor.
 These queries can also be found in the files in the following section.
 - We created this sample data manually.
 We didn't need a lot of data to get started with the application, as data is user-generated and personal.